-TL;DR: Since Merck clinical trials in the 1990s, there have been observations and reports of lasting sexual dysfunction in men who stopped taking finasteride.
-Finasteride and dutasteride have been associated with penile abnormalities.
+TLDR: Finasteride partially disables an enzyme that has an important role in hormone signaling throughout the body.
+Since the 1990s, there have been observations and reports of lasting sexual dysfunction in men who stopped taking finasteride.
+Finasteride and dutasteride have been associated with penile abnormalities including growth of fibrous tissue and loss of smooth muscle.
 Taking finasteride can affect semen quality and fertility.
-There is no known effective treatment for persistent dysfunctions after stopping finasteride.
+There is no known effective treatment for lasting dysfunctions after stopping finasteride.

-The points below are based on firsthand reports, adverse event reports to FDA, published research, doctors’ perspectives, the FDA-approved drug label and personal experience.
+Sources: Merck records, firsthand reports, adverse event reports to FDA, published research, physician perspectives, the drug label and personal experience.
 These points concern finasteride as a treatment for hair loss in younger men.

 - Some men who took finasteride and then discontinued the drug have reported severe adverse effects which do not respond to treatment, do not resolve over time, and may be irreversible.
 See firsthand experiences and adverse event data.